 During the Interview: Questions You Will Be Asked

-The difference between a college final and a job interview: you know the questions in advance with a job interview.
+The difference between a college final and a community job interview: You know the questions in advance.
 Leave a strong impression with a hiring manager by having answers ready to the below questions.

 Tell me about yourself!